Falls to Hotham Alpine Crossing

 Here’s some further information if you’re planning on doing this hike, including safety and gear essentials.

 Hiking from Falls Creek to Hotham is a relatively safe option in the alpine region.
 The trail is quite popular and well worn, with good phone reception across much of the way.
 I had good Optus coverage at Falls Creek, right across the Bogong High Plains, at Cope Hut and as I got closer to Hotham.
 The only spot I didn’t really have any was around Dibbins Hut.
-I suspect Telstra would be very similar.
+I suspect Telstra would be very similar, if not better.

 The only real danger you’ll face is the weather and snakes.
 The weather in the alpine is unpredictable and you should pack for all conditions.
 Snow and storms can happen at any time, so it’s best to at least be prepared for cold conditions even in summer.

-Snakes are not too common on the High Plains, but if the sun is shining you may see a couple out and about.
-Generally, they will be the Alpine Copperhead up above the snowline, which are poisonous but docile.
+Snakes are common on the High Plains, especially if the sun is shining you may see a couple out and about.
+Generally, they will be Highland Copperheads up above the snowline, which are poisonous but docile.
 Just give the snake room to move itself off the trail and you won’t have any problems.

 Read next: How to Leave no Trace and be Respectful in the Outdoors